 - Multi-attribute filter affected by first attribute selected.
-There are two types of event data distributed tracing reports: transaction events and span events.
-When you select an attribute in the filter, the event that attribute is attached to will dictate the available attributes.
+Distributed tracing reports on two types of data: transaction events and spans.
+When you select an attribute in the filter, the data type that attribute is attached to dictates the available attributes.
 For example, if you filter on an attribute that is attached to a

-Transactionevent attributes will be available when you attempt to add filter on additional attribute values.
+Transactionevent attributes are available when you attempt to add filter on additional attribute values.

 - New Relic One

 In New Relic One distributed tracing, you can search for attributes from across all spans in a trace.

 For details, see Distributed tracing in New Relic One.